Young Workers and Retirement Anxiety

 By: Jenna Savage

 Planning out a career can be stressful, especially for students who are on the verge of graduating from college and being set free into the working world.
 Unemployment rates and lack of job security plague many Americans, students included.
-Retirement funds and
+Retirement funds and other benefits are common concerns for Americans in the work force.
+And according to a PsychCentral article, the demographic most affected by retirement anxiety and uncertainty is young Americans.

 A study conducted by the Pew Research Center recently revealed that despite the recovery of the economy, job market, and stock market, four out of 10 Americans are worried that they will not have the money that they need to retire when they reach retirement age.
 This is a higher ratio than was seen by Pew Research Center in 2009, when only one in four Americans were worried that they would not be prepared for retirement when the time comes.